iogbole/bulk-add-ldap-users/README.md

 # Bulk Add LDAP users
 Steps:
 1. Clone the repo
-2. Ensure the shell script and the ldif file are in the directory
-3. Edit the shell script by adding your LDAP server credentials
+3. Add your LDAP server credentials in the shell script
 4. Make the script executabale : chmod +x <script_name>.sh
 5. Run the script